 As provided in its environmental strategy, the Corporation is determined to reduce the environmental impact of its activities and to raise public awareness to adopt environmentally responsible practices.
 This strategy is supported by various initiatives based on the environmental performance assessment, the responsible energy consumption, the responsible management of residual materials, the responsible procurement and the general public and employee awareness-raising campaign.
-For example, TVA Publications and Publications Charron adopted a responsible purchasing policy and most of their magazines are printed on FSC® certified paper of the Chain of Custody.
+For example, in 2018, TVA, MELS and the Québec Film and Television Council (QFTC) in conjunction with the Conseil Québécois des événements écoresponsables (CQEER) launched "Rolling Green", an action plan to fast-track the development of environmentally responsible audio-visual productions in Québec.
+Furthermore, most of TVA Publications and Publications Charron magazines are printed on FSC® certified paper of the Chain of Custody.